Big Four Bridge Is Open!

 Big Four Station in Jeffersonville

 The park space that people see when they come across the Big Four Pedestrian/Bicycle Bridge into Historic Downtown Jeffersonville, Indiana is called Big Four Station.
 Featuring lots of green space, fountains, a pavilion, and a playground, it is planned as place that people will enjoy for everyday recreation and special events.
-Big Four Station is scheduled to be completed in the Fall of 2014.
+Big Four Station opened in October 2014.

 AUGUST 18, 2014 – if you build it, they will come.